Bayomsss/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1. this script prints the name of the current user
 2. this script prints the groups the current user is in
 3. change file ownership
+4. this scripts creates an empty file called hello